 Volume.
 During fiscal 1995, the Partnership sold 98.3 million retail gallons, an increase of 18.6 million retail gallons or 23.4% from the 79.7 million gallons sold in fiscal 1994.
 Substantially all of this increase resulted from seven acquisitions completed after August 31, 1994, with internal growth also contributing modestly to the increase.
 Partly offsetting the effects of acquisitions and internal growth was weather that was warmer than in the prior year.
 The weather in the Partnership's areas of operations during fiscal 1995 was approximately 13% warmer than normal for such areas.
-This percentage was affected by significantly warmer-than-normal weather in the Partnership's southern Florida region where variations in weather do not have as significant an impact on the Partnership's areas of operations during fiscal 1994 was approximately 6% warmer than normal.
+This percentage was affected by significantly warmer-than-normal weather in the Partnership's southern Florida region where variations in weather do not have as significant an impact on the Partnership's operations as variations in other regions.
+The weather in the Partnership's areas of operations during fiscal 1994 was approximately 6% warmer than normal.